YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The phrase surgeon involvement in hair transplant surgery should be specific.
 It should mean named responsibility for the parts of the case that require medical and aesthetic judgment, not only a greeting, a quick drawing, or a signature on paperwork.

 When patients use the phrase hair mill, they are usually trying to describe a model, not only a price point.
-The clinical risk is a day built around volume, with preset graft promises, several patients moving through rooms, different staff members giving different answers, and no clearly named surgeon owning the donor limit, hairline, recipient sites, and changes after shaving.
+The clinical risk is a day built around volume, with preset graft promises, several patients moving through rooms, different staff members giving different answers, and no clearly named surgeon owning the donor limit, hairline design, recipient area incisions, and changes after shaving.

 That does not make every large clinic unsafe.
 The issue is accountability.
 If the model makes it hard to pause, reduce the graft number, raise the hairline, or postpone surgery when the findings require it, then the schedule is becoming stronger than the surgical plan.